spcourse/wikipedia/40 crawling/contents.md

     Syria,421,https://spcourse.github.io/wiki/271/index.html
     Burundi,200,https://spcourse.github.io/wiki/272/index.html

 Bear in mind that the links in the webpage are relative links (so just `29/index.html` and not `https://spcourse.github.io/wiki/29/index.html`).
 For the next step you will really need the full URL, so make sure to expand these relative URLs before you write the results to CSV.
-The outputted CSV with its URLs should then look like the example above.
+The outputted CSV containing these URLs should then look like the example above.

 ### Important notes